In the Meantime (Spacehog song): In other media

 The song features as a playable track in videogames Guitar Hero 5 (having been re-recorded by the band) and Rock Band 3 (in its original version present in Resident Alien).

 The song is the opening music to David Spade's 1998 HBO special Take the Hit.

 The song is featured in the series premiere and season 1 finale of the Netflix show Everything Sucks!, the 2009 comedy film Fanboys and an episode of the ABC show, Schooled, "CB Saves the Planet".

-The song is featured in the first trailer for Guardians of the Galaxy Vol. 3.
+The song is featured in both the first trailer for Guardians of the Galaxy Vol. 3 and the movie itself.

+The song is featured in the second season of the Netflix series That '90s Show.